roach-php/roach-php.dev/content/docs/downloader-middleware.md

 Dropping a request prevents any further downloader middleware from running and the request will not get send.
 It will also fire a [`RequestDropped`](/docs/extensions#requestdropped) event which you can subscribe to in an [extension](/docs/extensions).

+#### Defining Configuration Options

+Check out the dedicated page about [configuring middleware and extensions](/docs/configuring-middleware-and-extensions) to learn how to define configuration options for our middleware.

 ### Response Middleware

 Downloader middleware that deal with responses need to implement `ResponseMiddlewareInterface`.